7.5 cm L.46 Panzerabwehrkanone PaK 40 Anti-Tank Gun of the Wehrmacht

 75 mm L.46 PaK 40 Anti-Tank Gun of the German Wehrmacht.

 7.5 cm tank and anti-tank guns were introduced to counter the threat posed by Soviet medium and heavy tanks which surprised the Wehrmacht on the Eastern Front.
-Soviet KV-1 and KV-2 tanks were immune to German tank and anti-tank guns, with the exception of the 8.8 cm anti-aircraft gun.
+Soviet KV-1 and KV-2 heavy tanks were immune to German tank and anti-tank guns, with the exception of the 8.8 cm anti-aircraft gun.
 The famous 88 had already been involved in the tank battles of the 1940 campaign in France when the standard 3.7 cm infantry anti-tank gun proved incapable of penetrating French Char B1 and British Matilda infantry tanks.
 German Panzerjäger, tank destroyer units attached to infantry formations, were equipped with the 5 cm L.60 PaK 38, but there were never enough of these to cover all likely routes of attack of enemy armour.

 The PaK 40 had an unusual design feature, it fired bottle-necked rounds with a 75 mm shell and a super-calibre cartridge behind it.
 To accept the larger round, the PaK 40 had a super-calibre breech.
 The operating principle is to squeeze-bore the explosive force behind the shell, causing a more rapid acceleration of the shot along the barrel.
 Unburnt explosive is forced into the barrel, and it continues to burn there.
 Guns firing bottle-necked rounds have to be designed and manufactureed to tolerate higher breech pressures and temperatures caused by the enormous explosive forces involved in the process.